lorilmike/RubiconProject/README.md

 ### IMPORTANT

 While application looks just fine, and everything is functioning as it should, sometimes there are some console log errors that I couldn't fix, but they don't make any impact on application or project overall.
-I hope in that somebody from Rubicon might explain those if I get a job.
-Thanks in advance!